Life Insurance with Grave’s Disease

 Grave’s Disease Defined:

 Grave’s disease is an autoimmune disorder that causes those suffering from it to develop hyperthyroidism or an “overactive thyroid”.
-What occurs during this disease is that one’s own immune system actively attacks the thyroid gland causing it to make more thyroid hormone than the body actually needs.
+What occurs during this disease is that one’s immune system actively attacks the thyroid gland causing it to make more thyroid hormone than the body needs.

 Common Symptoms of Grave’s Disease may include: